The Pain in Spain: Tips and Things To Know Before Visiting Beautiful Seville

 They’re up and outdoors until the wee hours, partying through the night.
 And they’re loud.
 I mean the loudest voices you’ve ever heard.
 Loud like fireworks, gunfire, and shuttle launches.

-I’m all for vibrant cultures, and a lovely Spaniard helped me out in a pinch once.
+I’m all for vibrant cultures, and a lovely Spaniard once helped me out in a pinch.
 But I need them to shut up and turn off the constant thrum of music in the middle of the night.

 I sound crotchety writing that, I know.
 But I can’t be the only one who needs some modicum of sleep to be a happy sightseer.

-If you fall into the category of sleep cravers, be sure you hotel or Air Bnb isn’t located near raucous bars or busy tourist areas before booking.
+If you fall into the category of sleep cravers, be sure your hotel or Air Bnb isn’t located near raucous bars or busy tourist areas before booking.

 Of course, everywhere in Seville is a party area; it’s Spain.
 So that could be difficult.
 But try staying slightly off center or in a residential area.
 Barrio Santa Cruz is lovely and relatively quieter at night.